pencil-code/pencil-code/doc/paper/paper.md

 The code provides an easily adaptable tool for solving both standard MHD equations as well as others, such as the test-field equations.
-Significant amounts of runtime diagnostics are available.
+Significant amounts of runtime diagnostics as well as python and IDL libraries for post-processing are available.
 Users have access to the latest development version and can ask to join the circle of developers.
 Every revision on GitHub is verified on 9 tests on travis-ci.com.